-CASH/DEBIT CARD - Must be paid in person at the Cashier's Office.
+CASH/DEBIT CARD - Must be paid in person at the Cashier's Office in St. John's or the Bursar's Office in Corner Brook.
 Do not mail cash.

-CHEQUE - may be mailed to the Cashier's Office, delivered in person to the Cashier's Office, or placed in the night deposit slot at the Cashier's Office.
+CHEQUE - may be mailed or delivered in person to the Cashier's Office in St. John's or Bursar's Office in Corner Brook, OR placed in the night deposit slot at the Cashier's Office in St. John's.

-If you are using a cheque to pay fees you are strongly encouraged to mail it to avoid lining up at the Cashier's office.
-You may post-date the cheque to July 1 for interns and residents or to September 18 for undergraduate students.
+If you are using a cheque to pay fees you are strongly encouraged to mail it to avoid line-ups at the Cashier's and Bursar's offices.
+You may post-date the cheque to the payment deadline (check the University Diary and Relevant Dates for dates).

-TELEPHONE or ONLINE BANKING - Customers of the Royal Bank of Canada, the Bank of Montreal, the Bank of Nova Scotia and Canada Trust who have access to the banks' telephone or online banking systems can pay their fees using this service up to and including July 1 for interns and residents or September 18 for undergraduates.
-Further information on the use of these banking systems can be obtained from your local branch.
+TELEPHONE or ONLINE BANKING - Customers of most major Canadian Chartered Banks who have access to the banks' telephone or online banking systems can pay their fees up to and including the fees payment deadline (check the University Diary and Relevant Dates for dates) using this service.
+Further information on the use of this banking system can be obtained from your local branch.

-STUDENT AID - Important changes to the student loans disbursement process will affect all students who have applied and been approved for funding.
+STUDENT AID - In place since Fall 2012, important changes to the student loans disbursement process affect all students who have applied and been approved for funding.
 See the Provincial Department of Advanced Education and Skills Student Aid website for details.

 Once your application for financial assistance has been assessed and approved for funding, you will be sent a Notice of Assessment and a Master Student Financial Assistance Agreement (MSFAA).
 You must complete and mail your MSFAA to the National Student Loan Service Centre (NSLSC) via a designated Canada Post outlet.
 Once the NSLSC has confirmed receipt of your MSFAA and has received Electronic Confirmation of Enrolment from Memorial, your financial assistance will be deposited to your bank account and/or sent directly to Memorial University to pay tuition fees.
 This one-time loan agreement is issued for the lifetime of your educational borrowing, provided any break in studies is not more than two years.
 There will no longer be an in-person pick-up and processing distribution process on campus.

-If you do not want your fees deducted from your loan you must pay by one of the other methods by August 16.
+If you do not want your fees deducted from your loan you must pay by one of the other methods at least 7 business days before the first day of lectures.
 Please note that if you pay by another method after this date, your tuition will still be deducted from your loan and your other payment will be refunded.